How to Hook Users With Habit-Forming UX Design

 But creating habits is easier said than done.
 Even though I’ve written extensively about behavior engineering and the importance of habits, there are few resources to give designers the tools they need to design and measure customer habits.
 That’s why I wrote “Hooked: How to Build Habit-Forming Products,” which explains the four-step Hook Model that can help form habits among your users.

 Design habit-forming digital products your customers will love with UXPin’s design tool.
 Prototype at higher fidelities with real-like functionality for improved testing and results.
-Sign up for a free trial to discover all UXPin’s advanced features.
+Sign up for a free trial.

 Who is Nir Eyal?

 Before Nir describes the Hooked Model in his own words, we thought we’d give him a quick introduction.
 Nir Eyal is a Wall Street Journal bestselling author of Hooked: How to Build Habit-Forming Products and “Indistractable: How to Control Your Attention and Choose Your Life.”